-Edinburgh, Scotland’s capital is home to a rich array of ghostly goings on.
+Edinburgh, Scotland’s capital is home to a rich array of ghostly goings-on.
 Paupers, peasants and nobility rub paranormal shoulders with each other on these intriguing streets.

-South Bridge Vaults which are a hidden under the city’s bustling streets were originally storage areas for local businesses but following a series of floods, the vaults were taken over by some of area’s poorest residents as pubs, brothels and even slum housing.
+South Bridge Vaults which are hidden under the city’s bustling streets were originally storage areas for local businesses but following a series of floods, the vaults were taken over by some of the area’s poorest residents as pubs, brothels and even slum housing.
 The vaults became synonymous with some of the city’s worst crimes, including murder.
 The famous bodysnatchers, Burke and Hare are said to have trawled the vaults for victims of these crimes and would sell the bodies to schools of medicine.